-Therefore, choosing your purchase more thoughtfully is less costly and more happiness for yourself, your little ones and the planet we all live in, in the long run!
+Choosing your purchase more thoughtfully is less costly and more happiness for yourself and the planet we all live in, in the long run!

 Another simple way to spend less time and money buying clothes is to take a better care of what is already in your wardrobe.
 We definitely have some experience in taking care of clothes, but we have also done some research and talked to cleaning professionals about ways to ensure that clothes can last longer including:

 - Wash items with metal parts (e.g. zippers that stick out) in a mesh laundry bag to avoid snagging